If you have gained a genuine self-knowledge, you suspect that others have not.

 The good have too much guileless innocence to want to know who they are, and the powerful have too much brazen cunning.

-Melancholiacs best know their own hearts, and cynics are best qualified to burrow into the hearts of others.
-Shame flays you so that you can scan your own inward parts, and malevolence gives you the passion and detachment to dissect your fellow patients.
+Melancholiacs best know their own hearts, and cynics are best able to burrow into the hearts of others.
+Shame flays you so that you can scan your own inward parts.
+And malevolence gives you the passion and detachment to dissect your fellow patients.

 If you set out to learn what you are, you have to dare to think as shamelessly as you see others act.
 But most of us fool ourselves shamefully, so that we won’t have to feel ashamed.